zbMATHOpen/zbmath-open-kg/README.md

 ## Key Features

 - **RDF-Based Knowledge Graph**
-  The zbMATH Open KG is built entirely from RDF triples using widely adopted Semantic Web vocabularies and ontologies (e.g., ``schema:, dcterms:, skos:, cito:``), supporting interoperability and adheres to Linked Open Data principles.
+  The zbMATH Open KG is built entirely from RDF triples using widely adopted Semantic Web vocabularies and ontologies (e.g., ``schema:, dcterms:, skos:, cito:``), supporting interoperability and adhering to Linked Open Data principles.
 In addition, URI resolution is available for core entities (i.e., publications, scholars, software references), with cross-links with external URLs and persistent identifiers (e.g., DOI).
  The full RDF dumps is published on [**Zenodo**](http://zenodo).
 A sample of 200 records is available here: [`data/subset-200.ttl`](./data/subset-200-v2.ttl).

 - **Expert-Curated Mathematical Metadata**
   In addition to standard bibliographic metadata, the KG incorporates annotated mathematical publications with expert-curated reviews and controlled keywords, software references, disambiguated authors, and *Mathematics Subject Classification* (MSC) codes -- a fine-grained ontology for mathematical subject classification.

+- **KG Validation**
+  The KG was validated at three complementary levels: (i) _syntactic validity_ of the RDF serialization, (ii) _structural consistency_, and (iii) _Competency Question-based evaluation_ for testing the coverage.
+See [CQs](./cqs) for the full set of CQs and SPARQL queries used to execute them.

 - **Historically-Grounded Scholarly Discovery and Exploration**
   Its extensive temporal coverage and expert-curated semantic contents supports the exploration of mathematical knowledge across generations of scholarship, e.g., identifying connections beyond citation and tracing conceptual lineages across (_sub_)fields.
-See our [paper](./) for these use case examples.
+See our [paper](./) for examples of these use cases.

 - **SPARQL Query Interface**
   A SPARQL endpoint (temporarily at [**SPARQL endpoint url**](http://212.227.170.235:8890/sparql)) for directly executing queries over the KG.

 ## Construction and Setup

 ### Prerequisites